pyserial/pyserial/pyserial/README.txt

 - port numbering starts at zero, no need to know the platform dependant port name in the user program
 - port name can be specified if access through numbering is inappropriate
-- support for different bytesizes, stopbits, parity and flow control with RTS/CTS and/or Xon/Xoff
+- support for different byte sizes, stopbits, parity and flow control with RTS/CTS and/or Xon/Xoff
 - working with or without receive timeout, blocking or non-blocking
 - file like API with "read" and "write" ("readline" etc. also supported)